 City panoramas and interiors combine silkscreen prints, fine line drawings and a colourized tableaux of various light ambiances/moods Historical black and white footage complement the dramatic composition.

 Also the sound is a compelling mix of heterogeneous elements.
 Noises, historical soundtracks and speakers' voices compose a flow of variously dense layers, reinforcing and enriching the images.
 The music is composed specifically by Thomas Mävers.

 Based on artists testimonials 1917 – THE REAL OCTOBER, addresses the timelessly relevant questions: What role does and what role can art and artists play in turmoils and uprisings?
 Where and how do they influence the events with their ideas, visions, designs and as well as their doubts?
 Do they campaign for the preservation of cultural and artistic heritage or the destruction of the old?
 How much leeway do they have?
 How important is art when one's life is in danger?
 What relations did and do artists have to political structures, to state and financial powers?
 Can art be truly democratic?
 Is collective self-administration possible?
 How?
 The protagonists perceive the events differently and answer these questions in different ways.

 In the concreteness of the year of the Russian Revolution, cultural history irreproachably manifests itself as a sum of historical circumstances, occurrences and personal fate.

-The dates are, just as in the film, recorded according to the Julian calendar that was used up until 31st January 1918 and has 13 days less than the western Gregorian calendar.
+The dates are stated according to the Julian calendar that was used up until 31st January 1918 and had 13 days less than the western Gregorian calendar.

 Saint Petersburg = Petrograd